Tool List

 **Linux**: `~/.config/Claude/claude_desktop_config.json`

-#### Method 1: Using the Globally Installed Package
+#### Method 1: Use Globally Installed Package

 ```json